thehiddenlotus/FilmQueryProject/README.md

 5. The user menu will repeat after each decision unless the user should choose the option to exit the program.

 #### Lessons Learned
+There was a lot to learn with this project in order to get it fully functional.
+There were a lot of new pieces and parts that had to interact in a particular ways.
+It was a little confusing and difficult to make sure the connection is established and all of the statements prepared correctly.
+Being able to access a database is a major jump in functionality though.